jwunderl/pxt-status-bar/docs/all-of-kind.md

 # all Of Kind

-Get an array of all status bars of a certian kind.
+Get an array of all status bars of a certain kind.

 ```sig
 statusbars.allOfKind(StatusBarKind.Health)